geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 ## Typescript and React

-I've worked all my life with type-safe languages.
-I am 100% certain that it makes me more productive.
+For most of my career, I've worked with type-safe languages.
+I am 100% certain that they make me more productive.
 I can refactor my code and I have tremendous tools that empower me.

-I have worked on a JS project without types for 2 years.
+On the other hand, I have worked on a JS project without types for 2 years.
 It was a successful project with a lot of javascript and a great UX, but it was hard to crank up new features or change old code.

 I will never start a new project without typescript or flow.
 My heart tells me typescript is the right tool for me, but choosing any of the type-safe languages that compile to JS will make you more productive.